AdobeDocs/workfront.en/help/manage-work/tasks/manage-tasks/convert-task-to-project.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Considerations for converting tasks to projects

 * The original task is deleted.
 * Task approvals are deleted.
 * All sub-tasks, issues and notes roll up to the new project.
-* Documents, document versions, and `proofs` are moved to the new project.
+* Documents, document versions, and proofs are moved to the new project.
 * Status and percent complete of all sub-tasks and issues are preserved.
 * Shared users of the task become shared users on the project.
 * The project start date is set to the start date of the task.